Gallstones - discharge

 Chronic cholecystitis - discharge; Dysfunctional gallbladder - discharge; Choledocholithiasis - discharge; Cholelithiasis - discharge

-You have gallstones, hard, pebble-like deposits that form inside the gallbladder.
-You received drugs to reduce the swelling and to fight the infection.
-You may have had surgery to remove your gallbladder or to remove a gallstone that is blocking a duct.
+You have gallstones, hard, pebble-like deposits that formed inside your gallbladder.
+You may have had an infection in your gallbladder.
+You may have received drugs to reduce the swelling and fight the infection.
+You may have had surgery to remove your gallbladder or to remove a gallstone that is blocking a bile duct.